-Fig. 7: Measurement data of additional losses caused by the inverter for an asynchronous induction machine of traction drives with a rated power of 100 kW in dependence on the switching frequency As obtained from measurements, the switching frequency of the inverter significantly affects the total additional losses caused by the higher harmonic components.
-But an increased switching frequency of the inverter causes additional losses and subsequently thermal design problems with the inverter.
+Fig. 11: Measurement data of additional losses caused by the inverter for an asynchronous induction machine of traction drives with a rated power of $100 \, \mathrm{kW}$ in dependence on the switching frequency, DC link voltage of $600 \, \mathrm{V}$ quency of the inverter significantly affects the total additional losses caused by the higher harmonic components.
 In particular, an increased switching frequency of the inverter yields decreased additional losses in particular in the constant field region.
-On the other hand in the field weakening range, the additional losses are only slightly affected by the switching frequency of the inverter.
-Consequently, there are important fields of an optimization of both inverter and electrical machine in order to get an optimal behaviour of both components in terms of losses and efficiency.
+On the other hand, an increased switching frequency of the inverter causes additional losses and subsequently thermal design problems with the inverter.
+In the field weakening range, the additional losses are only slightly affected by the switching frequency of the inverter.
+Additionally, the DC link voltage strongly influences the total additional losses caused by the higher harmonic components since these losses depends on the DC link voltage approximately quadratic.